Stephanie-ustc/courseRepo/README.md

 - For other distribution of ROS, please search google with: ROS + [dirstribution](http://wiki.ros.org/Distributions) + install

+# Pre-materials
-# How to creat a ROS Workspace, it is more convenient than catkin_workspace
+## How to creat a ROS Workspace, it is more convenient than catkin_workspace
 1. First step:

 > cd ~/